 Liability car insurance is coverage for injuries and damage sustained by other people and their property in accidents that you cause.
 Liability car insurance comes in two forms: bodily injury liability coverage and property damage liability coverage.

-Liability auto insurance comes in two forms.
-One is bodily injury liability coverage, which covers all expenses related to physical injury to other parties.
-The other is property damage liability coverage, which pays for repairs to the victim’s damaged property, including a car or a house.
+Bodily injury liability insurance covers expenses related to other parties’ physical injuries caused by your vehicle.
+Property damage liability insurance pays for repairs to the victim’s damaged property, including a car or a house.

 Most liability insurance policies have different coverage limits for bodily injuries and property damage, which will be expressed as three numbers.
-Take the illustration below of coverage limits:
+For example, the limits might be listed like this:

 25,000/50,000/20,000 or 25/50/20

 Let’s break this down.
 The first two numbers deal with bodily injury coverage.
 One is the maximum that your insurance company would cover per person involved in the accident, and the second is the maximum coverage per accident for all of the injured parties.
 The third limit is your total property damage coverage.

 So, in the above example, the insurance company would cover $25,000 per person for bodily injury claims.
 But if there were multiple people involved, the company would only cover up to $50,000 in bodily injury coverage for the entire accident.
 In addition, the insurance company would cover $20,000 in property damages.
 If there are costs incurred beyond these limits, the injured party could file a lawsuit for the remainder.

 What Does Liability Insurance Not Cover?

 When you are at fault in an accident, liability insurance coverage does not pay for any damage to your own property, or your medical bills.
 So while important, it is not the only type of insurance you should consider.
 Collision coverage and personal injury protection insurance can help protect you and your property further in case of an accident.

 When you are at fault in an accident, liability insurance coverage does not pay for any damage to your own property.
 It does not pay your medical bills, either.